leenyburger/sfu_landing_page_jekyll/_posts/2021-09-07-easy-react-file-upload-with-simple-file-upload-the-complete-guide.md

 </ul>
 ```

-There you go!!
+There you go!
 We're now using Simple File Upload to send images straight to S3 and displaying them in a grid!

 The last step is to dress this up just a little bit.